 Preparing Your Commercial Roof for Winter

 As the leaves begin to change colors and fall to the ground, we are reminded that the long, winter season is just around the corner.
 Between now and the first freeze, it is important that you are proactive in preparing your commercial roof for winter.
-While it might not seem important, preparing for winter can help extend the life of your commercial roof.
+While it might not seem important, preparing for winter helps extend the life of your commercial roof while avoiding the costs of a full roof replacement.
 Here are three key items every property manager should add to their winter roof prep checklist.